junegunn/vim-easy-align/README.md

 1. `<Enter>` key to start interactive EasyAlign command
 1. Optional Enter keys to select alignment mode (left, right, or center)
-1. Optional field number (default: 1)
+1. Optional field index (default: 1)
     - `1`         Around the 1st occurrences of delimiters
     - `2`         Around the 2nd occurrences of delimiters
     - ...